Afghan baby delivered to soldier is found after 4 months

 The Ahmadis left Afghanistan for Qatar and Germany to flee the Taliban and currently live on a military base in Texas while awaiting documents to legally live in the US.

-According to the report of teams, the boy is now six months old and was rescued by a cab driver from Kabul, who reportedly stayed with him after an attempted kidnapping.
+According to a report in The Times, the boy is now six months old and was rescued by a cab driver from Kabul, who reportedly stayed with him after an attempted kidnapping.
 Also according to the publication, the man was looking for the boy’s parents to return him to the family.